zhenyisong/zhen.lab/README.md

 heart regeneration and myocardial infarction.
 [The paper](https://www.biorxiv.org/content/10.1101/2020.04.02.021030v1) about this project was released at BioRxiv.
-And then it had  been sent to Frontiers in Cell and Developmental Biology.
+And then it had  been sent to Frontiers in Cardiovascular Medicine under review.